-(9) Project Evaluation: Proposals should include a plan to evaluate the program's success, both as the activities unfold and at the end of the program.
-A draft survey questionnaire or other technique plus a description of a methodology that will link outcomes to original project objectives is recommended.
-The recipient will be expected to submit quarterly program reports.
+3. Evaluation: Proposals should include a plan to evaluate the activity's success, both as the activities unfold and at the end of the program.
+The Bureau recommends that the proposal include a draft survey questionnaire or other technique plus a description of a methodology to use to link outcomes to original project objectives.

-(10) Cost-effectiveness and Cost-sharing: The overhead and administrative components of the proposal, including salaries and honoraria, should be kept as low as possible.
+4. Cost-effectiveness/Cost-sharing: The overhead and administrative components of the proposal, including salaries and honoraria, should be kept as low as possible.
 All other items should be necessary and appropriate.
-Proposals should maximize cost-sharing through other private sector support as well as institutional direct funding contributions.
+Proposals should maximize cost-sharing through other private sector support, as well as institutional direct funding contributions.

 VI.
 Award Administration Information